 For those of us who live in the Miami-Dade/Broward area, we understand what a commuter culture this is.
 Public transportation is not great, and with the widespread sprawl of our respective counties, we rely on our cars to get us from Point A to Point B.

-Add that to the already stressful lives we live, and the fact that many drivers in South Florida either have no driver's license, no insurance, or both - and we can surely see why South Florida often leads the nation in hit-and-run accidents.
+Add that to the already stressful lives we live, and the fact that many drivers in Miami-Dade County either have no driver's license, no insurance, or both - and we can surely see why Miami-Dade County often leads the nation in hit-and-run accidents.

 Leaving the scene of an accident, or LSA, is a second-degree misdemeanor by itself.
 That means, that if you get into an accident with another car that results in no injuries (a fender bender, for example), but you leave the scene without calling the police or exchanging information with the other driver, you have committed a crime.

 The maximum penalty for misdemeanor LSA is 60 days in jail, 6 months probation, or a $500 fine.

 However, if somebody is injured as a result of the LSA, the crime is elevated to a third-degree felony punishable by up to 5 years in prison.

 If somebody is killed as a result of a hit-and-run accident, the crime becomes a first-degree felony punishable by up to 30 years in prison.